ricksorensen/xiaoexpansion/README.md

 # xiaoexpansion
-Micropython, Platformio, and Arduino examples using Seeed XIAO expansion board for multiple MCUs
+Micropython, Platformio, and Arduino examples using Seeed XIAO expansion board for multiple MCUs in the Seeed family.

-Simple examples using Seeed XIAO expansion board with RTC(external), buzzer, display, and button.
+Simple examples using the Seeed XIAO expansion board with RTC(external), buzzer, display, and button.
 The compiled arduino code works with the XIAO SAMD21, EXP32C3, RP2040, and NRF52840 boards.
 The arduino code is built and loaded with platformio, only tested once with Arduino IDE.

-The micropython code is a work in progress - tested with custom SAMD21 build.
+The micropython code is a work in progress - tested with custom SAMD21 micropython build to help with small available RAM.
+This version can use a GPS input (xxRMC message) for acquiring time if avaialable.

 Devices onboard the expansion board are:
 - PCF8563  RTC using I2C
 - SSD1306 OLED 128x64 using I2C
 - Piezo Buzzer
 - Push button
+- Serial IO
 every board has ADC capabilities, and the SAMD21 has a DAC